-Each neighborhood area council shall make an annual report of its activities to the Board of Aldermen which annual report shall be open to the public.
+Each neighborhood area council shall make an annual report of its activities to the city council which annual report shall be open to the public.

 Sec.
 9-11.
 Financial Records.

 Each neighborhood area council shall keep complete financial records which shall be subject to city audit.